Waymo self-driving minivan will start test drives this month

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+Krafcik didn’t say exactly how Waymo lowered the costs.
+But the announcement could concern suppliers like Velodyne, which makes lidar systems used by Ford Motor Co. and others, and Delphi Corp., which is developing its own autonomous driving system.

+Stephanie Brinley, an auto analyst for IHS Markit, said Google won’t control the market for self-driving technology, so other suppliers with go ahead with development of their own systems.
+But some smaller players in the nascent industry are “going to fall away,” she said.

-Krafcik reiterated that Waymo doesn’t plan to build its own cars, but provide self-driving systems to established carmakers or car-sharing services.
+Waymo has repeatedly said that it doesn’t plan to build its own cars, but provide self-driving systems to established carmakers, car-sharing services or others.
+In addition to FCA, Honda Motor Co. recently announced that it’s in talks with Waymo about using its technology in Honda vehicles.

+Krafcik said Waymo, which has been developing self-driving cars for eight years, expects to reach 3 million miles of test-driving this May.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.